Divajain/userdocs/docs/paypage.md

 })

 ```
 5. To acccess this page in a Saleforce Community, add the payment page URL in CSP Trusted Sites in the Salesforce Community.
-For example, if the URL on a payment record is `https://live.protectedpayments.net/PMWeb1?pmRef=121&pid=a031n00000XGkm5`
-Then add `https://live.protectedpayments.net` in  CSP Trusted Sites in salesforce.
+For example, if the URL on a payment record is `https://live.protectedpayments.net/PMWeb1?pmRef=121&pid=a031n00000XGkm5`, then add `https://live.protectedpayments.net` in  CSP Trusted Sites in salesforce.

 Also implement the <b>forceCommunity:availableForAllPageTypes</b> interface in lightning component
 ```javascript
        <aura:component implements="forceCommunity:availableForAllPageTypes">